 Curious about the textbook we use?
 Check out the online Extension Gardener Handbook.

 All Rutherford Extension Master Gardener℠ Volunteer Interns are required to complete 40 hours of service to learn more about horticulture and give back to our community.

 During the internship, volunteers rotate through a variety of volunteer opportunities that support the educational outreach priorities of our Extension center.
 We encourage volunteers to start projects that they are passionate about when they are made aware of a community need.

 Once the 40-hour internship has been completed the volunteer is eligible to become a Certified Extension Master Gardener℠ Volunteer.

-In order to remain active in the program, Master Gardener℠ Volunteers must meet annual re-certification requirements.
-Annually in Rutherford we require:
+In order to remain active in the program, Master Gardener℠ Volunteers must meet annual recertification requirements.

 - 20 hours of volunteer service and

 - 10 hours of continuing education.

 - Promote the research-based recommendations of NC State Extension.

 - May only use the title “Master Gardener℠ Volunteer” when engaged in Extension-sponsored activities.